DaFuqs/LootCrates/README.md

 CustomName                | string     | The name which will be used instead of the containers default name in it's gui LootTable                 | loot table | The loot table identifier to be used to fill the crate when it's interacted with LootTableSeed             | long       | Seed for generating the loot table.
 0 or ommitted uses a random seed.
 Setting a seed means that the generated loot will always be the same
-LootGenerationTimeInTicks | long       | When the crate is accessed it will take that many ticks until new loot can be generated
+LootGenerationTimeInTicks | long       | When the crate is accessed it will take that many ticks until new loot can be generated.
 Setting the value to to <= 0 results in generating the content just once - at the time of the first opening
-Locked                    | boolean    | When true a key with matching rarity will be required to access it's contents DoNotConsumeKeyOnUnlock   | boolean    | When true the opening key will be not be removed when unlocking the crate
+Locked                    | boolean    | When true a key with matching rarity will be required to access it's contents DoNotConsumeKeyOnUnlock   | boolean    | When true the opening key will be not be removed when unlocking the crate.
 "Locked" will have to be true to be effective.
 OncePerPlayer             | boolean    | When true every player can only use the crate once to generate loot.
 If "LootGenerationTimeInTicks" is set to <= 0 loot will be generated once per player

 **Warning:**
 Handle some combinations with care.
 Or do you really want players to have portable shulker boxes, that generate loot every minute?